Generals Highway (Part 2)

 A road on the right leads to the Lodgepole area, which includes a visitor center and the Lodgepole Campground, a large campground typically open all year.

 Mile 21.2 – Lodgepole Picnic Area

-Just past the bridge is a small, unpaved picnic area on the left.
-More important than the picnic area is the easy access to a beautiful section of the Marble Fork of the Kaweah River.
+Just past the bridge is a small picnic area on the left.
+More notable than the picnic area is the easy access to a beautiful section of the Marble Fork of the Kaweah River.

 Mile 22.7 – Wuksachi Village

 The side road to Wuksachi Village is on the right.
 The Wuksachi Lodge, the lone lodging available within Sequoia’s borders, is here.
 See Sequoia & Kings Canyon Lodging for more information.

 The Halstead Meadows Picnic Area is on the left.